erikvanbrakel/OpenSourcePolicy/OSS-Policy.md

 4. You may perform contributions to Non-eVision OSS outside of working hours.

-5. You will retain copyright to contributions to Non-eVision OSS in accordance with that projects’ policy, but if you perform contributions to Non-eVision OSS used within eVision software, you grant eVision an unrestricted, unlimited license with the right to grant sublicenses.
+5. You will retain copyright to contributions to Non-eVision OSS in accordance with that projects’ policy.

 6. Copyright and any other intellectual property rights to contributions to eVision OSS shall vest in eVision; you shall do whatever is necessary to transfer such rights to eVision.